 We, or the suppliers identified on your ATOL Certificate, will provide you with the services listed on the ATOL Certificate (or a suitable alternative).In some cases, where neither we nor the supplier are able to do so for reasons of insolvency, an alternative ATOL holder may provide you with the services you have bought or a suitable alternative (at no extra cost to you).
 You agree to accept that in those circumstances the alternative ATOL holder will perform those obligations and you agree to pay any money outstanding to be paid by you under your contract to that alternative ATOL holder.
 However, you also agree that in some cases it will not be possible to appoint an alternative ATOL holder, in which case you will be entitled to make a claim under the ATOL scheme (or to your credit card issuer where applicable).

-Your specific passport and visa requirements, and other immigration requirements are your responsibility and you should confirm these with the relevant Embassies and/or Consulates.
-We do not accept any responsibility if you cannot travel because you have not complied with any passport, visa or immigration requirements.
+Passport and visa requirements and other immigration requirements, as well as entry health requirements, are your responsibility and you should confirm these with the relevant Embassies and/or Consulates.
+We do not accept any responsibility if you cannot travel because you have not complied with any passport, visa, immigration or health requirements.

 Providing clear, correct information when making your booking is essential, for it is from this information that we make your reservation and our contract with you.
 The person to whom all correspondence, invoices and joining instructions are to be sent should be entered as the first name on the Personal Details booking page.
 It is also their address and telephone number(s) that should be shown and it must be they who accept these Terms and Conditions before completing an on-line booking.
 Other names are required by airlines, insurance companies, hoteliers etc., so please be accurate.
 For foreign holidays it is essential that these names match those on the passports.
 If any member of your party, e.g. newlyweds, changes their name between booking this holiday and travelling, it is important to enter the details for the date of travel on the Personal Details booking page so that we can issue the tickets in the new name.
 If there is not time to amend the passport the marriage certificate should be carried in the passport.
 We need to know the number of children under the age of two, and those between the ages of two and 16 who may qualify for a 10% discount if they are sharing a room with two adults where a specific child price is not shown.
 We do not accept bookings from any unaccompanied passengers under the age of 18.